-Ed Surman, Director at Mushroom, interviewed John Marney of Smart Currency about moving money across borders and changing currency for Ed’s podcast, Business With The Fun Guys.
-The podcast interview is available here to listen to, however we’ve taken the main points of Marney’s teachings and illustrate them here:
+Ed Surman, Director at Mushroombiz, interviewed John Marney of Smart Currency about moving money across borders and changing currency for Ed’s podcast, Business With The Fun Guys.
+The podcast interview is available on our website, however we’ve taken the main points of Marney’s teachings and illustrate them here:

 Marney discusses the benefits of having a plan in place to move money across border, what SME's should look for, and solutions that can be used to help small businesses move money around the world with ease and control.